ganbuan/CyberNotebook/README.md

 ## Networking Secure Protocols
 ### TLS
 *Transport Layer Security (TLS)* is a cryptographic protocol operating at the transport layer, which allows secure communication between a client and a server over an insecure network.
-TLS ensures that no one can read or modify the exchanged data. *Secure Sockets Layer (SSL)* is the precursor to TLS.
+TLS ensures that no one can read or modify the exchanged data.
+Note: modern servers can be expected to be using TLS

+*Secure Sockets Layer (SSL)* is the precursor to TLS.
+Note: TLS is more secure

+SSL and TLS can be added in the presentation layer.

 TLS revolves around the use of signed TLS certificates.
 The process is as follows:
 1. Server administrator submits a Certificate Signing Request (CSR) to a Certificate Authority (CA).